A probabilistic analogue of the Fourier extension conjecture: Smooth Alpert frames in spaces

 which we now compare to

 that was shown to be comparable to $\left\Vert f\right\Vert _{L^{p}}$ in Proposition \ref{invert} above.
-The only difference between the two right hand sides is that the convolution appears with $h_{Q;\kappa }^{\eta }$ in the first norm, and with $h_{I;\kappa }^{\eta }$ in the second norm.
+The only difference between the two right hand sides is that the convolution appears with $h_{Q;\kappa}^{\eta}$ in the first norm, and with $h_{I;\kappa}^{\eta}$ in the second norm.
 We now use the estimates in Lemma \ref{inner est} just as in the proof of Proposition \ref{invert} above.
 Here is a sketch of the details that is virtually verbatim that of those in the proof of Proposition \ref{invert}.
+Recall that $\mathcal{H}_{\eta}\left( I\right) $ is defined in (\ref{def halo}).

-For convenience we first rewrite the estimates in Lemma \ref{inner est} so as to apply directly to the inner product $\left\langle h_{I},h_{Q}^{\eta }\right\rangle $ instead of $\left\langle h_{I;\kappa }^{\eta },h_{Q;\kappa }\right\rangle $.
+For convenience we first rewrite the estimates in Lemma \ref{inner est} so as to apply directly to the inner product $\left\langle h_{I;\kappa},h_{Q;\kappa }^{\eta}\right\rangle $ instead of $\left\langle h_{I;\kappa}^{\eta },h_{Q;\kappa}\right\rangle $.
 This is accomplished by simply interchanging $Q$ and $I$ throughout: